 Only photo spots which contain calm water are connected to this parameter and will be visible on the map.
 Tap the icon to see a preview.
 If it suits your needs, go and visit the spot.

 This parameter guarantees water reflection on inland waters.
 Waves on the sea are not taken into account.
 Rapids and waves on the water surface caused by flowing water are also not taken into account.
+Chose the parameter to photograph water reflections at calm lakes and rivers.
+If you need calm water for your composition, we show you the perfect moment.

 Like any parameter with a gray color overlay, this is a template parameter.
 Areas where the map is clearly visible have a high probability.
 Areas where the map is grayed out have a low probability.